RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 Where:

-- *protocol*: the server's protocol, can be either ftp or ftps.
+- *protocol*: the server's protocol, can be either `ftp` or `ftps`.
 - *username*: your username, if needed.
 - *password*: your password, if needed.
 - *hostname*: the hostname or IP address of the server.
 - *port*: the port number of the server, if needed.
-- *path*: the backups path, if needed.
+- *path*: the backup path, if needed.

+The user account needs permission to write files to the server.